 Charlotte joined Worksop College in April 2010 as a teacher of French, latterly Deputy Head of Sixth Form, Housemistress of Derry House and currently Deputy Head (Pastoral).

 Ian has been at Worksop College for 15 years and has taken on a variety of roles during his time with us.
-He has been Head of Cricket, Director of Sport, a Housemaster and now is the College's Head of Boarding.
-He teaches PE up to A-level.
+He has been Head of Cricket, Director of Sport, and a Housemaster.
+He also teaches PE up to A-level.

 Ian attended Loughborough University for both his undergraduate and PGCE studies and has recently completed a Masters degree in Educational Management and Leadership from the University of Nottingham.
 He is fully committed to boarding and has been a member of Talbot House throughout his time with us.

 He lives on site with his wife Caroline, an Occupational Therapist and his two children, Joe and Esme.
-Both children (not surprisingly) are sports fanatics and Joe is the current Deputy Head Boy of Ranby House.
+Both children (not surprisingly) are sports fanatics, both of whom are at the school.

 David trained as a specialist primary teacher in Bath, Somerset.